 Volunteering with the Social Change Lab

-If you have great grades (including in statistics), you can even apply to be mentored to help write up old data sets over the summer or winter breaks.
-This would be heaps more work and commitment than other volunteering but could see you become a co-author on the paper if it eventually gets published.
+If you have great grades (including in statistics), you can apply to be mentored to help write up old data sets over the summer or winter breaks.
+This would be heaps more work and commitment than other volunteering positions, but could see you become a co-author on the paper if it eventually gets published.

-If you have great grades (including in statistics), you can even apply to be mentored to help write up old data sets over the summer or winter breaks.
-This would be heaps more work and commitment than other volunteering but could see you become a co-author on the paper if it eventually gets published.
+If you have great grades (including in statistics), you can apply to be mentored to help write up old data sets over the summer or winter breaks.
+This would be heaps more work and commitment than other volunteering positions, but could see you become a co-author on the paper if it eventually gets published.